REGISTRATION IS OPEN FOR OUR 5-DAY ONLINE PARTNER'S BETRAYAL TRAUMA INTENSIVE PROGRAM

 A better way to look at this question is, “When can I trust myself again?”
 When can you trust that you are being true to yourself and not wanting to have sex out of fear or a need to take care of your partner?
 Have you really done the work to forgive yourself first, for not having known your partner was acting out, for not thinking you were good enough or for not asking to get your needs met?

-First, take loving care of yourself; then consider whether your desire to have sex with your partner is really a desire for him/her or for your need to try and put things back together again.
+First, take loving care of yourself; then consider whether your desire to have sex with your partner is really a desire for them or for your need to try and put things back together again.
 Do take the time you need to make decisions to ensure that you are safe, loved, and wanted by your partner and that you really want your partner.
 Don’t compromise yourself or your integrity by jumping the gun and returning to sex before you are ready.

 The main point is to slow things down.
 Imagine how you would feel if you jumped into sex with your partner, only later to decide it was the wrong thing to do.
 Give yourself the dignity of your own process and wait until your intuition tells you it’s the right time.